Senhora?: Repercussion and legacy

-Result
+Aftermath

 Marlúcio Pereira stated that there was nothing irregular regarding the employee, who provided social assistance services to the office.
 He said that Edinair's work was mainly in Aparecida de Goiânia.
 However, Edinair was exonerated one day after the report was published, on September 29, 2015.
 The legislative assembly's president Hélio de Souza stated, "We exonerated her because she said she didn't work in the Assembly.
 So, that was the criterion."

 After the case, Edinair left Goiânia, allegedly because she was afraid of being assaulted.
 The defense reported that there was evidence that she was fulfilling her function as an advisor, but a "serious misunderstanding" caused her to be exonerated and become a meme.
 According to Edinair's lawyer, Maurício Vieira de Carvalho Filho, days after the case: "She is emotionally finished, completely shaken, it had a very big repercussion.
 There were several montages, and several fake profiles on social networks illegally using her name and image.
 She is in no condition to do anything today."
 After the flagrant of servers who were not working, as in the case of Edinair, the direction of Alego announced changes, such as the implementation of a biometric system, replacing cards, and a new scheme of entry and exit of servers, as well as a quarterly evaluation of employees prepared and delivered by each manager.